Latin American Training Program

 - Expression of ion channels and electrophysiology of larva muscle in Drosophila

 - Monitoring the release of transmitters using electrochemical techniques

 Latin American Training Program Associates

-The 2018 Latin American Training Program begins in the summer with an introductory webinar that previews the upcoming year of training.
+The online Latin American Training Program begins in the summer with an introductory webinar that previews the upcoming year of training.
 All eligible applicants will be part of a virtual Latin American Training community that features interactive webinars, recorded lectures from the course, and discussions with course faculty.
 Additionally, Associates will benefit from the community’s online networking component, which will facilitate alumni and faculty communication.